- 10 Corn Mazes

 American Velvet Mill, 22 Bayveiw Ave., Stonington, CT 06378 // (860) 857-1014

-Located inside an old velvet mill that now houses artist studios Beer’d Brewery is a Nano Brewery.
-It’s 93 gallon/3 BBL brew house allows the brewer and owner Aaren Simoncini to be creative, agile and extremely hands on with every ounce of beer he produces.
-Whister’d Wit, the breweries flagship is on tap year round, spring beers include a series of Double IPA’s, a new American Pale Ale and a Rye IPA.
-Beer’d Brewery is open Friday 5pm to 9pm and Saturday and Sunday 1pm to 5pm for free tastings and Growler sales.
+Located inside an old velvet mill that now houses artist studios, Beer’d Brewery is a Nano Brewery.
+Its 93-gallon/3 BBL brew house allows the brewer and owner Aaren Simoncini to be creative, agile and extremely hands-on with every ounce of beer he produces.
+Whisker’d Wit, the brewery’s flagship brew, is on tap year round, and other beers include a series of Double IPAs, an American Pale Ale and an American Brown Ale.
+Beer’d Brewery is open Fridays 5pm to 9pm; and Saturdays and Sundays 1pm to 5pm for free tastings and Growler sales.

 Cambridge House Brew Pub